Port St Mary: Recreation

 Once a fishing and trading port, the village is still popular with tourists and fishermen, especially during the summer.
 The inner harbour, with its pier created in 1812, is tidal and dries out from half-tide.
-The outer harbour was created when the Alfred Pier got built in 1882, is accessible at all tide states - unique amongst the Manx ports.
+The outer harbour was created when the Alfred Pier was built in 1882, and is accessible at all tide states — unique amongst the Manx ports.
 The Royal National Lifeboat Institution has a lifeboat and station in Port St Mary since 1896.
-The current lifeboat, the Gough Ritchie II, lies to a permanent floating mooring inside the outer breakwater.
+The current lifeboat, the Gough Ritchie II, lies at a permanent floating mooring inside the outer breakwater.

-The village is home to the Port St Mary Golf Links, the Island's sole 9-hole golf course, and also Scoill Phurt le Moirrey, a primary school opened in 1993–1994.
+The village is home to the Port St Mary Golf Links, the island's sole 9-hole golf course, and also Scoill Phurt le Moirrey, a primary school opened in 1993–1994.
 The Isle of Man Yacht Club is also based at Port St Mary harbour.

-Chapel Bay, a sandy beach in the upper part of the village, is used for recreation and bathing in the summer months.
+Chapel Bay, a sandy beach in the north part of the village, is used for recreation and bathing in the summer months.